jenh/epub-ocr-and-translate/README.md

 2. Translate a file with `eoat-trans.py`

-    `eoat-trans.py` uses Google's Translate API, which costs $ or [`translate-shell`](https://github.com/soimort/translate-shell), which is awesome, but you can and will get blocked by translation engines, so it's not great for large texts (but you *can* specify google, bing, yandex, etc).
+    `eoat-trans.py` uses Google's Translate API, which costs $, [`translate-shell`](https://github.com/soimort/translate-shell), which is awesome, but you can and will get blocked by translation engines, so it's not great for large texts (but you *can* specify google, bing, yandex, etc), or Amazon Translate (free for 2M characters, then $).
 WARNING! translate-shell with many of the engines, even Google, can be unreliable because engines WILL block you after a certain number of characters.
 For important work, Google Cloud API is still unfortunately your best bet, though pricey, like $10/million characters.
 You can also now use OpenNMT Simple REST Server as an input, the script assumes it's running locally if you set the engine to opennmt.

     **Usage for eoat-trans.py:** `python eoat-trans.py -i source_text_file -s two-letter-source_lang -t two-letter-target_lang [-e trans|gcloud] [-w wait_seconds]`